Frequently Asked Questions

 If you are trying to establish direct deposit or set-up an automatic withdrawal, along with your account number, you will also need to supply our United Community Bank Routing or ABA Number: 071108407.
 This nine-digit number is also located on the bottom of each of your checks.
 It is the first series of numbers prior to your account and check numbers.

 Yes!
 Your deposits are fully insured up to at least $250,000 at all of our United Community Bank branches.
-United Community Bank (FDIC Certificate No. 19459) also operates bank branches as Brown County State Bank, Golden State Bank, Marine Bank & Trust, Mercantile Bank, Farmers State Bank of Camp Point, and Liberty Bank.
+United Community Bank (FDIC Certificate No. 19459) also operates bank branches as Brown County State Bank, Golden State Bank, Marine Bank & Trust, Mercantile Bank, Farmers State Bank of Camp Point, Liberty Bank, and United Commonwealth Bank.
 Visit with our Liberty Bankers for details on your covered accounts.
 We will help you understand and maximize your deposit insurance coverage.
 For more information and resources, read the following article in our Financial Resource Library: FDIC Insurance.

 The daily limit is $500 but your daily max on your debit card is $3500.